CatalinaBaincescu/ChatbotKnowledgeBase/README.md

 __Team members__: Baincescu Catalina, Birsan Alexandra, Gusa Diana, Iacob Madalina, Astefanesei Iulian

 	1. Define a schema (question and answer)
-	2. Define a schema for synonyms
+	2. Define a schema for words
-	3. Define the endpoints for dictionary
+	3. Define the endpoints for words
 	4. Define the endpoints for question and answer
+	5. Introduce more data to db
+	6. Use a module to determine if the word is valid in english and to get the word synonyms

 #Collection Q&A